jmstark/16onions/README.md

 Debugging
 =========

-If you'd like to debug the code it is helpful to run the code and then attach a debugger to it.
+If you'd like to debug it is helpful to run the code and then attach a debugger to it.

-To start the debugger run the Java VM with options:
+To start the debugger, run the Java VM with the following options:

     -Xdebug -Xrunjdwp:transport=dt_socket,address=4001,server=y